Schutzstaffel: Invasion of Poland

 In the September 1939 invasion of Poland, the LSSAH and SS-VT fought as separate mobile infantry regiments.
 The LSSAH became notorious for torching villages without military justification.
-Members of the LSSAH committed atrocities in numerous towns, including the murder of 50 Polish Jews in Błonie and the massacre of 200 civilians, including children, who were machine-gunned in Złoczew.
+Members of the LSSAH committed war crimes in numerous towns, including the murder of 50 Polish Jews in Błonie and the massacre of 200 civilians, including children, who were machine-gunned in Złoczew.
 Shootings also took place in Bolesławiec, Torzeniec, Goworowo, Mława, and Włocławek.
 Some senior members of the Wehrmacht were not convinced the units were fully prepared for combat.
 Its units took unnecessary risks and had a higher casualty rate than the army.
 Generaloberst Fedor von Bock was quite critical; following an April 1940 visit of the SS-Totenkopf division, he found their battle training was "insufficient".
 Hitler thought the criticism was typical of the army's "outmoded conception of chivalry."
-In its defense, the SS insisted that its armed formations had been hampered by having to fight piecemeal and were improperly equipped by the army.
+In its defence, the SS insisted that its armed formations had been hampered by having to fight piecemeal and were improperly equipped by the army.

 After the invasion, Hitler entrusted the SS with extermination actions codenamed Operation Tannenberg and AB-Aktion to remove potential leaders who could form a resistance to German occupation.
 The murders were committed by Einsatzgruppen (task forces; deployment groups), assisted by local paramilitary groups.
 Men for the Einsatzgruppen units were drawn from the SS, the SD, and the police.
-Some 65,000 Polish civilians, including activists, intelligentsia, scholars, teachers, actors, former officers, and others, were killed by the end of 1939.
+Seven Einsatzgruppen were deployed in Poland, and four were particularly active in carrying out mass killings.
+Victims included Polish nationalists, Roman Catholic clergy, Jews, members of the nobility and intelligentsia, as well as activists, scholars, teachers, and former officers.
+By the end of 1939, SS units aided by ethnic German auxiliaries had murdered approximately 50,000 Poles, including 7,000 Polish Jews, with broader estimates of Polish civilian deaths reaching up to 65,000 during this period.
+Einsatzgruppe Woyrsch began large-scale shootings, especially of Jews, in towns such as Tarnów and Katowice and Sosnowiec during the first weeks of September 1939.
 When the army leadership registered complaints about the brutality being meted out by the Einsatzgruppen, Heydrich informed them that he was acting "in accordance with the special order of the Führer."
-The first systematic mass shooting of Jews by the Einsatzgruppen took place on 6 September 1939 during the attack on Kraków.

 Satisfied with their performance in Poland, Hitler allowed further expansion of the armed SS formations but insisted new units remain under the operational control of the army.
 While the SS-Leibstandarte remained an independent regiment functioning as Hitler's personal bodyguards, the other regiments—SS-Deutschland, SS-Germania, and SS-Der Führer—were combined to form the SS-Verfügungs-Division.
 A second SS division, the SS-Totenkopf, was formed from SS-TV concentration camp guards, and a third, the SS-Polizei, was created from police volunteers.
 The SS gained control over its own recruitment, logistics, and supply systems for its armed formations at this time.
 The SS, Gestapo, and SD were in charge of the provisional military administration in Poland until the appointment of Hans Frank as Governor-General on 26 October 1939.